Debt

-Debt is an obligation that requires one party, the debtor, to pay money or other agreed-upon value to another party, the creditor.
-Debt is a deferred payment, or series of payments, which differentiates it from an immediate purchase.
-The debt may be owed by sovereign state or country, local government, company, or an individual.
+Debt is an obligation that requires one party, the debtor, to pay money borrowed or otherwise withheld from another party, the creditor.
+Debt may be owed by a sovereign state or country, local government, company, or an individual.
 Commercial debt is generally subject to contractual terms regarding the amount and timing of repayments of principal and interest.
 Loans, bonds, notes, and mortgages are all types of debt.
 In financial accounting, debt is a type of financial transaction, as distinct from equity.

 The term can also be used metaphorically to cover moral obligations and other interactions not based on a monetary value.
 For example, in Western cultures, a person who has been helped by a second person is sometimes said to owe a "debt of gratitude" to the second person.

 Etymology

-The English term "debt" was first used in the late 13th century.
-The term "debt" comes from "dette, from Old French dete, from Latin debitum "thing owed," neuter past participle of debere "to owe," originally, "keep something away from someone," from de- "away" (see de-) + habere "to have" (see habit (n.)).
-Restored spelling [was used] after c.
-1400.
-The related term "debtor" was first used in English also in the early 13th century; the terms "dettur, dettour, [came] from Old French detour, from Latin debitor "a debter," from past participle stem of debere;...The -b- was restored in later French, and in English c.
-1560-c.
-1660."
-In the King James Bible, only one spelling, "debtor", is used.
+The English term "debt" was first used in the late 13th century and comes by way of Old French from the Latin verb debere, "to owe; to have from someone else."
+The related term "debtor" was first used in English also in the early 13th century.

+Terms

 Principal

 Principal is the amount of money originally invested or loaned, on which basis interest and returns are calculated.